Enalean/tuleap-documentation-en/languages/en/installation-guide/import.rst

 The import from Atlassian Jira is built in Tuleap trackers creation.
 Learn how to create a new Tuleap tracker from a Jira instance in the :ref:`dedicated section <tracker-import-from-jira>`.

+You can also import entire Jira project into Tuleap with :ref:`Jira Project importer <jira-project-importer>`.

 GitLab
 ''''''